 When to begin the discussion — ACP discussions should begin early in the disease process, when the patient is well enough to participate.
 Based upon data from patients with chronic obstructive pulmonary disease (COPD), most patients and their families find these discussions to be less stressful and prefer to have these conversations in a stable medical state when they are able to make clear decisions .
 Having these discussions early in the disease trajectory will make it easier to return to these discussions at a later time, if needed [64,65].

 Because of the possibility of transplantation, a subset of patients pursue curative efforts until the end of life; palliative and/or hospice care frequently is not provided or suggested until the hope of recovery or transplantation is extinguished, which is often in the last weeks of life.
-Because of this, patients with ESLD are more likely to receive aggressive care despite declining poor health and lower quality end of life care [30,37].
+Because of this, patients with ESLD are more likely than those without chronic liver disease to receive aggressive care despite declining poor health, and lower quality end of life care [30,37,66].
 Although it may seem counterintuitive, consideration of transplantation should be an indicator for ACP given the high risk of death, despite hope for a cure.
 In this setting, discussions should include preparing the patent and family for a range of potential outcomes, including a drastic decline and/or the development of complications that eliminate the patient as a transplant candidate, or the patient undergoing a transplant and then dying of complications related to the procedure.